-In February 2007, we filed a shelf registration statement with the Securities and Exchange Commission to sell up to \$50 million of common or preferred stock.
+In February 2007, we filed a shelf registration statement with the SEC to sell up to \$50 million of common or preferred stock.
 Under this registration statement, shares may be sold periodically to provide additional funds for our operations.
+In April 2007, we entered into a stock purchase agreement with certain individual and institutional investors for the purchase and sale of 5,445,546 shares of our common stock under the shelf registration statement at a price of \$2.02 per share.
+In May 2007, we completed the sale of such shares for gross proceeds of \$11.0 million.
+Net proceeds were approximately \$10.2 million.

-On March 14, 2007, we entered into a Common Stock Purchase Agreement (the "Purchase Agreement"), with Azimuth Opportunity Ltd. ("Azimuth") which provides that, upon the terms and subject to the conditions set forth therein, Azimuth is committed to purchase up to the lesser of (a) \$25,000,000 of our common stock, or (b) 7,805,887 shares of our common stock over the 24 month term of the Purchase Agreement.
+On March 14, 2007, we entered into a Common Stock Purchase Agreement (the "Purchase Agreement"), with Azimuth Opportunity Ltd. ("Azimuth") which provides that, upon the terms and subject to the conditions set forth therein, Azimuth is committed to purchase up to the lesser of (a) \$25.0 million of our common stock, or (b) 7,805,887 shares of our common stock over the 24 month term of the Purchase Agreement.
 Over the term of the Purchase Agreement, at our sole discretion, we may present Azimuth with draw down notices requiring Azimuth to purchase a specified dollar amount of shares of our common stock, subject to certain limits and so long as specified conditions are met.
 The price per share at which the shares will be sold, and therefore the number of shares to be sold pursuant to the draw down notice, is determined over a pricing period of up to ten consecutive trading days.
 The per share purchase price for the shares sold on any particular trading day during the pricing period will equal the daily volume weighted average price of our common stock for that day, less a discount ranging from 4.5% to 7.0% depending on the threshold price specified by us (which in no event may be less than \$1.50 per share).
 We are able to present Azimuth with up to 30 draw down notices during the 24 month term of the Purchase Agreement, with a minimum of five trading days required between each draw down pricing period.
 The Purchase Agreement also provides that from time to time and at our sole discretion we may grant Azimuth the right to exercise one or more options to purchase additional shares of our common stock up to an aggregate amount specified by us during each draw down pricing period.
 The threshold price for the option is determined by us and is subject to a discount calculated in the same manner as for the draw down notices.
 Any sale of the shares will be registered pursuant to the February 2007 shelf registration statement.
-No draw-downs were made under this facility during the three month period ended March 31, 2007.
+No draw downs were made under this facility during the three and six month periods ended June 30,

-On September 28, 2005, we entered into a Standby Equity Distribution Agreement with Cornell Capital Partners.
+In March 2007, we terminated the Standby Equity Distribution Agreement with Cornell Capital Partners.
 Under the agreement, we could have required Cornell Capital Partners to purchase up to \$35.0 million of our common stock over a two year period following the effective date of a registration statement covering the shares of the common stock to be sold to Cornell Capital Partners.
-We completed a total of five draw-downs under the Standby Equity Distribution Agreement selling a total of 3,050,435 shares of our common stock for gross proceeds of approximately \$4.0 million.
+We completed a total of five draw downs under the Standby Equity Distribution Agreement selling a total of 3,050,435 shares of our common stock for gross proceeds of approximately \$4.0 million.
 Net proceeds were approximately \$3.8 million.
-No draw-downs were made under this facility during the three month period ended March 31, 2007.
-We terminated this agreement in March 2007.
+No draw downs were made under this facility during the three and six month periods ended June 30, 2007.